 Contact Email: firstname.lastname@example.org

-Meadow Lake Tribal Council – Education Program is now accepting applications from local members to fill the position of an Early Literacy Interventionist (ELI) – based at your local First Nation School.
-The ELI position is a term position based on the school year calendar, however, the ELI’s work will extend beyond school hours to allow for collaboration with parents and teachers to meet student needs.
-The ELI will receive support and direction from MLTC Education along with the First Nation School Principal.
+Meadow Lake Tribal Council – Education is now accepting applications to fill a position of an Early Literacy Interventionist (ELI).
+This position will be based at Flying Dust First Nation and is a term position based on the school year calendar.

 · The Early Literacy Interventionist will work directly in the classrooms, in collaboration with Parents, and Teachers (Nursery/Kindergarten/Grade 1) to develop children’s oral language and learning readiness skills.